MY APPROACH TO HELPING

 I have a warm and relational approach that is grounded in mindfulness and acceptance.
 I see therapy as a place to explore the personal meanings of your experience, to broaden your perspective, to open up the heart, and to take steps for real change in your life.
 With this in mind, I partner with my clients to create a relationship that is both supportive and challenging.

 From that foundation, I practice Acceptance and Commitment Therapy.
-This is an empirically supported behavioral intervention that integrates Western psychotherapy techniques with Eastern psychological strategies such as mindfulness meditation.
-The basic idea is to foster flexibility and personal growth through (1) mindful contact with your experience in the here-and-now, (2) letting go of the struggle to change or control your emotions, and (3) clarifying and acting on what really matters in your life.
+This is an evidence-based behavioral intervention that integrates cognitive behavioral techniques with Eastern psychological strategies such as mindfulness meditation.
+The basic idea is to encourage flexibility and growth through (1) mindful contact with your experience in the here-and-now, (2) letting go of the struggle to change or control your emotions, and (3) clarifying and acting on what really matters in your life.